-- (a) The juvenile shall constantly be monitored by an audio/video system during the entire time in custody. - (b) Juveniles shall have constant auditory access to department members. - (c) Initial placement into and removal from a locked enclosure shall be logged.
+- (a) The juvenile shall constantly be monitored by an audio/video system during the entire time in custody. - (b) Juveniles shall have constant auditory access to department members. - (c) Initial placement into and removal from a locked enclosure shall be logged. - (d) Random personal visual checks of the juvenile by a staff member, no less than every 15 minutes, shall occur.

-- (d) Random personal visual checks of the juvenile by a staff member, no less than every 15 minutes, shall occur. - 1.
-All checks shall be logged. - 2.
+- 1. All checks shall be logged. - 2.
 The check should involve questioning the juvenile as to his/her well-being (sleeping juveniles or apparently sleeping juveniles should be awakened). - 3.
 Requests or concerns of the juvenile should be logged. - (e) Males and females shall not be placed in the same locked room. - (f) Juvenile offenders should be separated according to severity of the crime (e.g., felony or misdemeanor). - (g) Restrained juveniles shall not be mixed in a cell or room with unrestrained juveniles.

-311.12 SUICIDE ATTEMPT, DEATH, OR SERIOUS INJURY OF A JUVENILE
+311.12 SUICIDE ATTEMPT, DEATH OR SERIOUS INJURY OF A JUVENILE

-The Watch Commander will ensure procedures are in place to address the suicide attempt, death, or serious injury of any juvenile held at the Northeastern Illinois University Police Department.
+The Watch Commander will ensure procedures are in place to address the suicide attempt, death or serious injury of any juvenile held at the Northeastern Illinois University Police Department.
 The procedures will address:

-- (a) Immediate notification of the on-duty supervisor, Chief of Police, and Investigation Unit supervisor. - (b) Notification of the parent, guardian, or person standing in loco parentis of the juvenile. - (c) Notification of the appropriate prosecutor. - (d) Notification of the University Counsel. - (e) Evidence preservation. - (f) Reporting to the Office of Jail and Detention Standards (20 III.
-Adm.
-Code 720.130).
+- (a) Immediate notification of the on-duty supervisor, Chief of Police and Investigation Unit supervisor. - (b) Notification of the parent, guardian or person standing in loco parentis, of the juvenile. - (c) Notification of the appropriate prosecutor. - (d) Notification of the University Counsel. - (e) Evidence preservation.